auriq/essentia_docs/source/reference/aq_udb-option-examples.rst

 As you can see, the data was sorted by its values in the last_name column for each unique value of the primary key column (country).

 You should now have a greater understanding of the struture of the aq_udb command and its commonly-used options.
-To see how to use the higher level Essentia commands please review the Manage Your S3 Bucket Tutorial.
+To see how to use the higher level Essentia commands please review the `Data Classification <http://www.auriq.com/documentation/source/tutorial/data_organization.html>`_ Tutorial.